serdarkurbanov/serdarkurbanov.github.io/_posts/2020-12-26-exit-plans.md

 image: /assets/img/sample/2020-12-26-exit-plans/escher_transformation.jpg
 ---

 I talked to my friend the other day, he currently works in academia.
-We talked about his satisfaction with a job.
+We talked about his satisfaction with the job.
 He loves it but is overworking so much that I feel that he pays a toll – stressing out, feeling obliged to work on Christmas Eve etc. I mentioned to him that it would be a good idea to reflect on this situation and prepare an exit plan (not necessarily to execute it!).

-I'd like to write down what I mean by exit plan and lay out some advice on resolving difficulties in your life based on my past experience.
+I'd like to write down what I mean by exit plan and lay out some advice on going through difficulties in your life based on my past experience.
 I remember giving a similar advice to a colleague some time back and I believe it’s pretty universal and not only limited to academia or even to work domain in general.

 The below applies to situations when you are upset with work, but some reflection on these points may be useful even when everything goes fine.